OctopusDeploy/blog/blog/2022-q1/jenkins-ten-plugins/index.md

 ## 8: Folders

-Another simple plugin that can be incredibly useful.
+A simple plugin that's so useful, Jenkins recommends it during setup!
 The [Folders plugin](https://plugins.jenkins.io/cloudbees-folder/) helps you sort your instance by letting you group jobs within nestable folders.

 You can give each folder its own dedicated view depending on its purpose, helping to clean up the clutter in the UI.